July 16, 2021: Ten things you need to know about treating your fungal nail

 Neither and none appear to be better than any other, clinical evidence of efficacy is patchy and even if they are successful could take several years of assiduous application.

 9. What about tablets?

 Oral medication is an option and usually (but not always) successful.
 You will need to speak to your GP about this and they are frequently reluctant to go down that route as there can be side effects.
 Terbinafine Hydrochloride or lamisil tablets appear the most effective.

-‘Google’ it and educate yourself ahead of a visit to your GP so you can have an informed discussion.
-You will see liver damage mentioned repeatedly but this is a rare side effect and if you feel unwell or fail a liver function test then stop taking them!
+‘Google’ the subject and educate yourself ahead of a visit to your GP so you can have an informed discussion.
+You will see liver damage mentioned repeatedly but this is a rare side effect (1 in 50,000 to 1 in 120,000, and if you feel unwell or fail a liver function test then stop taking them!

 You will need to be on them for four to six months until a reasonable amount of new nail grows.
 You can then stop as the remaining fungal nail will be dead and will just grow out.